-- 6. A corporation, - 7.
-A foreign central bank of issue, - 8.
-A dealer in securities or commodities required to register in the United States, the District of Columbia, or a possession of the United States, - 9.
-A futures commission merchant registered with the Commodity Futures Trading Commission, - 10.
-A real estate investment trust, - 11.
-An entity registered at all times during the tax year under the Investment Company Act of 1940, - 12.
-A common trust fund operated by a bank under section 584(a), - 13.
-A financial institution, - 14.
-A middleman known in the investment community as a nominee or custodian, or - 15.
+- 1. An organization exempt from tax under section 501(a), any IRA, or a custodial account under section 403(b)(7) if the account satisfies the requirements of section 401(f)(2); - 2.
+The United States or any of its agencies or instrumentalities; - 3.
+A state, the District of Columbia, a U.S. commonwealth or possession, or any of their political subdivisions, agencies, or instrumentalities; - 4.
+A foreign government or any of its political subdivisions, agencies, or instrumentalities; or - 5.
+A corporation; - 6.
+A dealer in securities or commodities required to register in the United States, the District of Columbia, or a U.S. commonwealth or possession; - 7.
+A futures commission merchant registered with the Commodity Futures Trading Commission; - 8.
+A real estate investment trust; - 9.
+An entity registered at all times during the tax year under the Investment Company Act of 1940; - 10.
+A common trust fund operated by a bank under section 584(a); - 11.
+A financial institution; - 12.
+A middleman known in the investment community as a nominee or custodian; or - 13.
 A trust exempt from tax under section 664 or described in section 4947.

-The following types of payments are exempt from backup withholding as indicated for items 1 through 15 above.
+The following types of payments are exempt from backup withholding as indicated for payees listed in 1 through 13, above.

 Interest and dividend payments.
-All listed payees are exempt except the payee in item 9.
+All listed payees are exempt except the payee in item 7.

 Broker transactions.
-All payees listed in items 1 through 13 are exempt.
+All payees listed in items 1 through 4 and 6 through 11 are exempt.
+Also, C corporations are exempt.
 A person registered under the Investment Advisers Act of 1940 who regularly acts as a broker is also exempt.

 Barter exchange transactions and patronage dividends.
-Only payees listed in items 1 through 5 are exempt.
+Only payees listed in items 1 through 4 are exempt.

 Payments reportable under sections 6041 and 6041A.
-Only payees listed in items 1 through 7 are generally exempt.
+Payees listed in items 1 through 5 are generally exempt.

-However, the following payments made to a corporation (including gross proceeds paid to an attorney under section 6045(f), even if the attorney is a corporation) and reportable on Form 1099-MISC, Miscellaneous Income, are not exempt from backup withholding.
+However, the following payments made to a corporation and reportable on Form 1099-MISC, Miscellaneous Income, are not exempt from backup withholding.

-- Medical and health care payments.

-- Attorneys' fees.

-- Payments for services paid by a federal executive agency.
-(See Revenue Ruling 2003-66 on page 1115 in I.R.B.
-2003-26 at www.irs.gov/pub/irs-irbs/irb03-26.pdf.)
+- Medical and health care payments. - Attorneys' fees (also gross proceeds paid to an attorney, reportable under section 6045(f)). - Payments for services paid by a federal executive agency.
+(See Rev. Rul.
+2003-66, which is on page 1115 of Intenal Revenue Bulletin 2003-26 at www.irs.gov/pub/irs-irbs/irb03-26.pdf.)